 In a study done by Shell Corporation, a shocking discovery was made about the age of retirement when correlated with the age of death.
 According to the article:

 People who retire at 55 are 89% more likely to die in the 10 years after retirement than those who retire at 65.

 Doesn’t that seem a bit backward?
 So they found that the workers living to the age of 65 were 89% more likely to live 10 more years after retirement even though they were 10 years older than their early retirement counterparts.
 I find that to be utterly shocking, and I hope you would as well.

 The only difference between the two groups was retirement from work.
 From this, we could infer that work could be the reason we continue to live as long as we do because it gives us purpose.
 Many people who leave work aren’t sure what to do with their days.
 I can relate as one of the worst months of my life was when I was unemployed, not because I didn’t know where money was coming from, but because I didn’t have anything to work towards.
 Even if you’re financially free at retirement, it doesn’t mean you’ll be living a fulfilling life.

 Is work your purpose?

-Without a purpose people tend to live shorter lives.
-This is simply because without purpose they will not have motivation to live.
-Sounds a bit morbid, but it’s true.
+Without a purpose, people tend to live shorter lives.
+This is simply because without purpose, they will not have the motivation to live.
+It sounds a bit morbid, but it’s true.
 When Dan Buettner discussed his research on centurions (those living to over the age of 100) as a TED presentation, he found that they were all able to tell him exactly what their purpose was.
 Ironic?
 I doubt it.

 What do you think?
 Do you plan on retiring at or before 55?